basespace/basespace-ruby-sdk/README.md

            [NA18507]
     ......

-We'll take a further look at the files belonging to the sample from the last project in the loop above:
+We will take a further look at the files belonging to the sample from the last project in the loop above:

     samples.each do |sample|
         puts "# Sample: #{sample}"